 The Victoria supervisor must sign a statement that all supervisors agree that your thesis is suitable for submission.

 In some cases, your supervisory team may require you to make modifications to your thesis before approval for submission can be given.

 Disagreement between you and your supervisors

-If there is some dispute about the modifications you are asked to make or your readiness to submit, the matter will be referred to the Dean of Graduate Research.
-The Dean FGR may suggest an independent internal scrutineer.
+If there is some dispute about the modifications you are asked to make, or about your readiness to submit, the SRC will endeavor to resolve this.

 Printing and binding your thesis